Skip to main content

 • No, the grant element can only be accessed when you receive an SME Loan.

-• The cashback element will be paid to you (along with the loan) after the measure(s) have been installed and evidence has been provided/a site inspection by a qualified advisor has been undertaken.
+• The cashback element will be paid to you (along with the loan) after the measure(s) have been installed, invoiced for and if applicable, evidence has been provided/a site inspection by a qualified advisor has been undertaken.
+A claim will need to be submitted via the Funding Portal.

-• Yes, providing you have not commenced your installation, cashback will be paid to you (along with the loan) after the measure(s) have been installed and evidence has been provided/a site inspection by a qualified advisor has been undertaken.
+• Yes, providing you have not commenced your installation, paid for any works or materials before the loan offer, cashback will be paid to you (along with the loan) after the measure(s) have been installed, invoiced for and if applicable, evidence has been provided/a site inspection by a qualified advisor has been undertaken.
+A claim will need to be submitted via the Funding Portal.

-• Yes, assuming all other eligibility criteria are met, you would be able to apply for a second loan up to a maximum funding amount of £130,000 across the loans/grants.
+• Yes, assuming all other eligibility criteria are met, your organisation would be able to apply for a second loan up to a maximum funding amount of £130,000 across all loans/grants applications.

 • No, cashback is not available where other Scottish Government grant funding is being accessed.

 • Yes, certain renewable technologies are not eligible for the cashback offer.
-These are wind turbines, micro-hydro systems, biomass room heaters (with radiators), combined heat and power with biomass, anaerobic digestion.
+These are wind turbines, micro-hydro systems, biomass room heaters (with radiators), combined heat and power with biomass, anaerobic digestion gas condensing boiler, gas boiler-burner management, and gas boiler-burner replacement.
 The renewable technologies eligible for SME loan funding are listed in ‘What measures are eligible?’ above.

 Acceptance of cashback offer disqualifies customers from also applying for and receiving the Renewable Heat Incentive (RHI) on renewable heat measures as only one funding can be accessed per renewable heat installation.
 Customers are however able to forgo this cashback offer in favour of applying for the RHI funding – by indicating this on their future application form – depending on which initiative suits best the customer business’ needs.